 Apostle Paul came to Athens (51 AD) and he left, since Athenians were not willing to listen to his teachings.
 He was probably rather disappointed with that.
 Byzantine emperors Christianized Greece completely and pagan (ancient) religion remained in Greek tradition and customs.
 Christian and byzantine Athens have many to tell today….

 Sigmund Freud visited Athens and had a disturbance of memory incident, since he saw what his school books were describing.
 Hans Christian Andersen visited Athens, as well as Carl Jung did.

 Today Olympic Flame is handgiven to the host city of modern Olympics, that is Japan 2020, with a ritual that takes place in Olympia.
 Panthenaic Stadium is the place to visit to feel that part of Athens today.

-Marathon was born in Attica and still keeps the historic route (42km) of Phidippides , the first real Marathon runner (and hero), who died from exhaustion as he reached the city’s walls, after the famous battle with the Persians.
+Marathon was born in Attica and still keeps the historic route (42km) of Pheidippides , the first real Marathon runner (and hero), who died from exhaustion as he reached the city’s walls, after the famous battle with the Persians.